nickdavis/basic-scaffold/README.md

 8. Author email (nick@iamnickdavis.com)
 9. Author website (iamnickdavis.com)
 10. Title and description in `composer.json`
-11. Plugin Name, Description and Text Domain in (the formerly known as) `basic-scaffold.php` file
+11. Plugin Name, Description and Text Domain in the file formerly known as `basic-scaffold.php`
 12. Rename HOOK_PREFIX and SERVICE_PREFIX (nick-davis.basic-scaffold) in the file formerly known as `BasicScaffold.php`

+### README.md

+Update the `README.md` file.

 ## Thanks